salanisor/role_sample_with_collections/README.md

 #### Role creation.

-* Step 1) On a system with Internet access run the following.
+* Step 1) On a system with Internet access run the following to create the project directory with most necessary files.

-      ansible-galaxy init role_sample_with_collections
+      ansible-galaxy init role_cisco_nxos

+* Step 2) cd into the role directory and add the following text into the `ansible.cfg` file.
+This will allow you run the ansible-galaxy command to appropriately install the Cisco's NXOS collection.

+      [defaults]
+      # Installs collections into [current dir]/ansible_collections/namespace/collection_name
+      collections_paths = ./collections

+      # Installs roles into [current dir]/roles/namespace.rolename
+      roles_path = ../

+* Step 3)

 Requirements
 ------------